Our transition toward a fit-for-purpose pension fund

 UPP’s exposure evolution

-In 2023, Canadian holdings made up over half (51%) of the Plan’s assets, held in equities, bonds, real estate and infrastructure.
+In 2024, UPP’s Canadian holdings represented 44% of the Plan’s assets, held in bonds, equities, real estate, and infrastructure.

 Feedback